What is a Cuterebra or warble?

 What is the prognosis for my cat?

 When only a few warbles are involved, the prognosis is very good for complete resolution, and few, if any, permanent side effects occur.
 The prognosis is worse if a cat is infected with multiple warbles or if a warble migrates through or develops near a nerve or other sensitive tissue or organ.

 How can I prevent my cat from getting warbles?

 "The best prevention is to keep your cat from hunting rodents."

 Cuterebra is a common fly in North America.
 The best prevention is to keep your cat from hunting rodents.
-When this is impossible and if you live in an area with numerous rodents, rabbits, or other small mammals, you should closely inspect your cat regularly for any signs of warbles.
-The earlier a warble is removed, the less likely the chance of permanent or serious damage to your cat.
+When this is impossible, and if you live in an area with numerous rodents, rabbits, or other small mammals, you should regularly inspect your cat for signs of warbles.
+The earlier a warble is removed, the less likely the chance of severe or permanent damage to your cat.